 Under section 111(d) of the Clean Air Act, the EPA can set climate pollution standards for existing power plants, including both fossil gas plants and the 173 active coal plants with no plans to retire.
 Existing power plants currently produce 25% of all U.S. carbon pollution.
 After the Supreme Court decision in West Virginia v EPA, EPA should act quickly to propose a new standard focused on "inside the fenceline" technologies to tackle these emissions.
-EPA recently announced an eight month delay in the rule.
+EPA recently announced a one month delay on the proposal of this rule, after already delaying it by eight months.